SKPVenkataSDeepthi/Data-Visualization-and-Web-Development-Tools/Data Visualization Projects/Visualize Data with a Bar Chart/README.md

 This project is a solution to the **Visualize Data with a Bar Chart** task from the FreeCodeCamp **Data Visualization Certification**.
 The goal was to build a bar chart that meets the specified user stories and passes all the required tests.

-You can view the live solution here: [Bar Chart Solution](https://codepen.io/deepthi-Srikotapeetambaram/pen/NPKvwmr).
+You can view my solution here: [Bar Chart Solution](https://codepen.io/deepthi-Srikotapeetambaram/pen/NPKvwmr).

 ---